MapleCCC/importall/README.md

     The `globals` parameter accepts a symbol table to operate on.
 Usually the caller passes in `globals()`.

+    By default, built-in names are protected from overriding.
+The protection can be switched off by setting `protect_builtins` parameter to `True`.

     The `ignore` parameter accepts an iterable of strings specifying modules that should be skipped and not imported.
     """